jhartz/present/README.md

 - Using a `TimeDelta` as a time zone offset when creating a `Timestamp`

 Additionally, in C++, these types support operator overloading, so interacting with them looks and feels intuitive.
+For more, see the API documentation or the examples below.

 ## Usage